UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 > {: .solution}
 {: .challenge}

-> ## Try Exploring
-> Move around the computer, get used to moving in and out of directories, see how
-> different file types appear in the Unix shell.
-Be sure to use the pwd and cd commands,
-> and the different flags for the ls command you learned so far.
->
-> Move into the ‘shell-lesson-data’ directory that you downloaded to prepare for this
-> workshop.
-How many files are there?
-How large is each one?
-When were they created?
->
-> If you run Windows, also try typing explorer `.` to open Explorer for the current
-> directory (the single dot means “current directory”).
-If you’re on a Mac, try `open .`
-> and for Linux try `xdg-open .` to open their graphical file manager.
->
-{: .challenge}

-If we ever get completely lost, the command `cd` without any arguments will bring us right back to the home directory, the place where we started.

 ## General Syntax of a Shell Command
 We have now encountered commands, options, and arguments,